Overview and Policy

 Continuing education opportunities ensure that the military's SAPR professionals are receiving the tools they need to prevent and respond to sexual assault.
 It is our aim to field innovative prevention strategies, new training approaches, and the incorporation of best practices for SAPR training to instill an environment that provides dignity and respect for all.
 Each military Service and the DoD has Victim Advocate (VA) continuing education training that has been approved by the D-SAACP Review Committee.

-Find requirements and guidance for D-SAACP certification renewal in the following information sheet.
+Additional requirements and guidance for D-SAACP certification renewal can be found in the Continuing Education for D-SAACP Certification Renewal Information Sheet.

 The actual number of Continuing Education Units (CEUs) for a given training is determined by the number of hours of actual classwork time.
 For example: a SAPR VA takes a two-day course.
 After subtracting eight 15-minute breaks, 2 one-hour lunches, and 2 one-and-a-half-hour sessions allotted for physical fitness, the SAPR VA only had 10 hours of actual training.
 The SAPR VA receives 10 CEUs for the course.